remipassmoilesel/abc-map/documentation/6_modules.md

 ```
   $ curl https://get.volta.sh | bash
+  $ volta install node
+  $ npm install --global yarn
 ```

-Initialize your own module:
+Initialize your module:

 ```
   $ npx -p @abc-map/create-module create-module --name my-module
 ```

-Start:
+Start it:

 ```
-  $ yarn
+  $ cd my-module
   $ yarn dev
 ```

 ## What is the development/deployment workflow ?

 1. Create a module: `$ npx -p @abc-map/create-module create-module --name my-module`
-2. Implement your feature using Openlayers, TurfJS, @abc-map/module-api and whatever you want
+2. Implement your feature using `Openlayers`, `TurfJS`, `@abc-map/module-api` and whatever you want
 3. Publish your module on Gitlab or GitHub, or on any static server
 4. Share the public URL of your module, per example `https://abc-map.gitlab.io/module-template/`
 5. Users can now browse this URL and enable module in their browsers

-Watch this video to see the process in action: https://www.youtube.com/embed/mqt_CzSplJg
+Watch this video to see the whole process in action: https://www.youtube.com/embed/mqt_CzSplJg

 ## How does it work ?